-SCTCC will be developing workshops to provide High School Tech ED teachers the opportunity for additional training in CTE areas.
-Areas of funding could include: curriculum writing of the workshop, participation in the workshop as instructor and attendee, SCTCC program coordination, materials for facilitating workshops.
+In FY23.
+SCTCC developed and offered workshops to provide High School Tech ED teachers the apportunity for additional training in CTF areas, specifically in the transportation area.
+Areas of funding could include: curriculum writing of the workshop, participation in the workshop as instructor and attendee.
+SCTCC program coordination, materials for facilitating workshops.
 The expected result of this new workshop is to help retain Tech Ed teachers and increase alignment between secondary and post-secondary in each program of study.
 These workshops will also serve as professional development for high school teachers as they collaborate with SCTCC faculty and local industry experts to explore the latest industry trends.
-We hope to have this workshop be a model for other programs of study throughout our consortium.
+We received positive feedback from secondary participants and the post-secondary faculty leaders and will use those workshops as a model for other programs of study throughout our consortium.